 - Not being able to use muscles needed to form words

-The people state the following behavior chances after brain injury:
+The people state the following behavior changes after brain injury:

 - Risky behavior